The 2024 Pirelli Calendar Merges Its Past and Present Self

-Hunter Schafer, Jung Ho-yeon, and Jodie Turner-Smith star in Ethan James Green’s “Refresh and Reveal.”
+Hunter Schafer, Hoyeon Jung, and Jodie Turner-Smith star in Ethan James Green’s “Refresh and Reveal.”

 Sixty years ago, the Italian tire manufacturer Pirelli released its first calendar as a trade gift.
 Shot by Robert Freeman, that initial publication started a movement, an annual showcase that would eventually include the work of renowned photographers like Annie Leibovitz and Peter Lindbergh starring the top models, actors, and celebrities of every era.
 The Cal—as it is now known—has gone through many transformations in the past six decades.
 In the ’80s, more sensual images were trendy; subjects, therefore, found themselves in little to no clothes.
 Nudity reigned in the Cal until around 2015, when the narrative began to shift beyond the display of naked women.